NeeleshJaiswal/bingo-app-2/README.md

-# Getting Started with Bingo App
+# Getting Started with Tech Bingo App

-This project is for Bingo App
+This project is for Tech Bingo App

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can fork or take code on your local machine then run below commands:

 ### `npm install`